pt-friendships/pt-friendships/README.md

 <a href="https://github.com/yumeprince"></i>yumeprince</i></a> < you make every convo and game so enjoyable and fun! - flowery/chara

-fingers are in pain but its really worth it -w-
+fingers are in pain but its really worth it!